Reading

 Introduction

-your child may not be able to read yet.
-It is for you to read to your child and talk
+Your child will bring home two books.
+One is for your child to read to you.
+It has beencarefully chosen so that they can work out all the words.
+The other book has wordsyour child may not be able to read yet.
+It is for you to read to your child and talkabout together.

 How to read a story to your child

-If you can find the time beforehand, read the read-aloud book to yourself first, so you
+If you can find the time beforehand, read the read-aloud book to yourself first, so youcan think about how you’re going to read it to your child.

 On the first reading: